michalsh1/Rabies-baits-project/README.md

 <br>
 I cleaned and transformed relevant data: file name, feature name, date and multi-line-string route.
 <br>
-Those were saved in a preliminary Django model in the data base.
+Those were saved in a temporary Django model in the data base.
 <br>
 Often, one shp file contained few MLS (Multi Line String) files - So I kept them all in the Django model.